Wentworthliu123/Empirical-Asset-Pricing-A-2021/README.md

 Session 3: GMM and conditional CAPM testing.
 Data involve FF factors, FF portfolios, St. Louis Fed on default spread, BEA labor income growth.
+- I first check the existence of predictability of bond spread on market return.
+So far the result seems pretty suspicious.
+I also notice the abnormal spikes in the early 1990s of labor income growth.